Oliviafx/gentle-intro-to-ros/README.md

-# gentle-intro-to-ros
+# A Gentle Introduction to ROS

-A personal guide for helping me navigate through ROS
+A personal guide for helping me navigate through ROS, used for the Vision subteam of Cornell's Autonomous Bicycle Team.

+---